Qinisfighting/FEND-Capstone---Travel-App/README.md

 - cors
 - body-parser
-- Webpack Plugins and loaders
+- webpack plugins and loaders

 ## Installation

-- clone the project to local device
+- Clone the project to local device

-- make sure Node(v14.0.0) and npm(v6.14.4) are installed from the terminal, and run
+- Make sure Node(v14.0.0) and npm(v6.14.4) are installed from the terminal, and run

    ```
    npm install
    ```

-- by package compatibility issues, please install plugins and loaders with the proposed version set from [package.json](https://github.com/Qinisfighting/Project-FEND-Capstone---Travel-App/blob/main/package.json), and run
+- By package compatibility issues, please install plugins and loaders with the proposed version set from [package.json](https://github.com/Qinisfighting/Project-FEND-Capstone---Travel-App/blob/main/package.json), and run

    ```
    npm i --legacy-peer-deps